md-wright98/sql-learning/leetcode/sql-50/README.md

 # 🧠 LeetCode SQL 50 — Learning & Practice Portfolio

 This repo is a structured record of my progress through the **LeetCode SQL 50** learning path.
+After learning SQL basics to better equip me for my role, I'm working on mastering intermediate and advanced SQL concepts by solving real-world challenges and documenting my progress, solutions and insights here.

 ---